|

 When dealing with mental health issues, it is not always necessary to call in a professional counselor.
 The following three examples demonstrate that professional solutions can also be found outside the mental health care sector.

 A dedicated husband The first example shows how a loving husband deals with his wife's concentration camp experiences.
 It concerns the story of Ronnie.
-Her caregiver takes the responsibility for her own life out of Ronnie's hands, thereby blocking the path to recovery.
+Her caregiver takes the responsibility for her own life out of Ronnie's hands, thereby blocking the path to recovery [see Part 2 Proximity: Salvation].
 Ronnie's second husband, a businessman, however, intuitively helps her in a professional manner.
 He uses a technique that corresponds to exposure therapy, a treatment often used for anxiety disorders.
 This method entails the therapist confronting the client step-by-step with their fear in a safe context, causing the stimuli that evoke the anxiety to gradually decrease in intensity.

 "Whenever my husband noticed me going quiet or tensing up,